 Create a regular routine for your bookkeeping and filing of your VAT receipts.
 That way you’ll know:

 - You have claimed back all the VAT on expenses you are entitled to;

 - Get your VAT returns filed on time and avoid the stress of last-minute VAT return filing;

 - Never put yourself at risk of penalties and interest charges.

-For example, if you run a candle store on Etsy and you need to register for VAT you may not be able to add 20% to your pricing because you will become uncompetitive in the market place and taking 20% out of your sales price may destroy your margins.
+For example, if you run a candle store on Etsy and you need to register for VAT, you may not be able to add 20% to your pricing because you will become noncompetitive in the marketplace, and taking 20% out of your sales price may destroy your margins.

-You may need to give serious thought to how your VAT registration will affect your business and check out VAT schemes available which may reduce the impact.
+You may need to give serious thought to how being VAT registered will affect your business.
+Therefore, check out VAT schemes available which may reduce the impact of your registration.

 Once you become VAT registered, you may be able to claim VAT back on things you bought prior to your registration date.
 Generally you can go back 4 years to claim back VAT on goods you still have, and 6 months for services provided to your business.
 Find out how far back can you claim VAT here.